 Being in Israel during Rosh Hashanah

 If you are in Israel during the Rosh Hashanah holiday, one of the best ways to experience the holiday is by visiting a synagogue to hear the prayers.
-Jews attend quite lengthy synagogue services and recite special prayers and liturgical songs written over the centuries.
+Jewish people attend special holiday services at synagogue and recite special prayers and liturgical songs written over the centuries.
 These vary between Jews who have developed different prayers based on where they were living for hundreds of years.

-The blowing of the shofar (ram’s horn) is an iconic symbol of Rosh Hashanah – 100 (or 101) shofar blasts are sounded in the synagogue to symbolize God’s sovereignty over the world and remind Jews of the giving of the commandments on Mt.
+The blowing of the shofar (ram’s horn) is an iconic symbol of Rosh Hashanah.
+In the Jewish tradition, 100 (or 101) shofar blasts are sounded in the synagogue to symbolize God’s sovereignty over the world and remind Jews of the giving of the commandments on Mt.
 Sinai and of Abraham and Isaac’s devotion to God.
 They arouse people to repentance and to herald the Day of Judgment and the coming of the Messiah.
-If you aren’t able to attend synagogue, it is special just to hear the sound of the shofar.
-Often, it can be heard from outside the temple.
+If you aren’t able to attend a Jewish house of worship, it is special just to hear the sound of the shofar.
+Often, it can be heard from outside the synagogue.
 You may see crowds gathered outside the synagogue, this is a special time to hear the shofar.

 Visiting Jerusalem during Rosh Hashanah is a very spiritual and meaningful experience.
 Join our Jerusalem tours, which depart daily and operate throughout the holidays.
 Our tours visit the Western Wall and other important religious sites.